souzamarlon/bootcamp-fastfeet/front-end/README.md

 </h1>

 <h4 align="center">
-  A FullStack App to manage the packages, deliverers and recipients.
+  A FullStack App to manage packages, deliverers and recipients.
 </h4>